hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 21**

-- B. Create synthetic random user input, replay synthetic load until autoscale logic is triggered on at least one layer, and introduce ג€chaosג€ to the system by terminating random resources on both zones.
+- B. Create synthetic random user input, replay synthetic load until autoscale logic is triggered on at least one layer, and introduce ג€chaosג€ to the system by **terminating random resources on both zones**.
 81%
 - resilience test is not about load, is about terminate resources and service not affected.
 Think it's B. The best for resilience in to introduce chaos in the infraestructure.
 - https://cloud.google.com/solutions/scalable-and-resilient-apps#test_your_resilience